 Water Cures Protocol: Hydration and Survival: is probably the best course of action.
 It allows your body to carry the water inside you and not on you.
 The salt and other minerals help the water to stay inside you longer than drinking water alone.

 Our bodies have requirements for water based on activities we are doing.
 If we are playing sports, working hard, running or other wise exerting ourselves, we loose considerably more water than when sitting or just resting.
 The sweat we produce evaporates and accounts for 90% of our bodies cooling ability.

 Likewise, when it is cold, we loose more water.

 We loose 2 to 4 liters of water daily in low activity life.
 According to the U. S. Army survival manual, if we are in the wilderness, we need at least 6 liters (over 200 ounces) to survive.
 The manual does point to one little known fact.
 Water alone is a diuretic.
 In other-words, drinking water alone makes you loose water.
-This is why the water cures protocol, taking the salt, helps you need less water and keep the water you drink inside your body longer.
+This is why the water cures protocol, taking the raw or unprocessed salt, helps you need less water and keep the water you drink inside your body longer.

 When we exhale, we loose moisture from our lungs.
 We loose about 1 to 2 liters from breathing alone.

 If the air is hot and dry, we loose more water than when it is cool.

 Both our urinary tract and our bowels are places where water from our body is lost.

 To maintain our body temperature of 98.6 degrees (36.9 degrees Celsius) we need to replace at least the water we lost.
 A small person will loose the same proportion of water as a heavy person with one exception.
 Some conditions cause some to retain or loose more water than others.